RoastPotatoes/roastpotatoes.github.io/_posts/2015-05-26-small-interview-with-bunnylake-about-jt-keycaps-and-ctrlalt.md

 **Are there any more planned 'podcasts' for the <span style="color:#DEA530">{{ site.ctrlalt }}</span> blog?
 Although, I am not sure if this is your area.**

-There are indeed, I worked very closely with sent on that side of the site, however do to some personal reasons he has had to step back for a bit, so it'll either return when he does, or if he is not in a position to continue, we will certainly find someone or several people to continue it
+There are indeed, I worked very closely with sent on that side of the site, however due to some personal reasons he has had to step back for a bit, so it'll either return when he does, or if he is not in a position to continue, we will certainly find someone or several people to continue it

  <h1><span style="color: #d8d8d8">End</span></h1>